 Linked Learning, which is being implemented in schools across California and the country, addresses some of the fundamental challenges facing high schools today, providing students of all levels and abilities with the best possible chance for success in college and career.
 It makes high school an exciting learning environment where students are engaged, challenged, and confident in their preparation for 21st century careers.

 Students choose a pathway theme that connects relevant coursework and allows them to apply their knowledge in real-world settings through internships, professional mentorship, job shadows, and similar experiences.
 These opportunities enable students to apply classroom knowledge in real-world situations.
-Through this integration of college- and career-readiness practices, Linked Learning ensures that every student will be equipped with the necessary experience and training to succeed as a skilled member of the California workforce.
+Through this integration of college- and career-readiness practices, Linked Learning ensures that every student will be equipped with the necessary experience and training to succeed as a skilled member of today’s workforce.

 *A recent report from Georgetown University Center on Education